All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 - University ID: The University ID must be properly exposed above the waist on the front collar or on a lanyard at all times.

-- Grooming: Students will portray the well-groomed appearance of a responsible health professional.
-Hair will be clean, neat, of natural color, and will not be excessively long.
+- Grooming: Students must portray the well-groomed appearance of a responsible health professional.
+Hair must clean, neat, of natural color, and will not be excessively long.
 Nails must be groomed to ¼-inch or less.
 Students must be cleanly shaven or well-groomed; beards or mustaches are acceptable.
 No heavy makeup, perfume, cologne, or aftershave.

 - Accessories, jewelry, body piercings, and tattoos: All accessories and jewelry shall be free of writing, pictures, symbols, or any other insignia that are crude, vulgar, profane, obscene, libelous, slanderous, or sexually suggestive.
 Any accessory or jewelry that creates a safety or health concern or causes or threatens to cause a disruption to the educational process is prohibited.
-Body piercing jewelry other than lobe earrings is prohibited on campus.
-A maximum of two earrings per lobe is permitted.
-Dark glasses, sunglasses, hats, caps, visors, and other head coverings except those worn for religious or cultural purposes shall not be worn indoors.
-No tattoos may be visible.
+Dark glasses, sunglasses, hats, caps, visors, and other head coverings except those worn for religious, cultural, or temporary medical purposes shall not be worn indoors.
+Visible tattoos may not have offensive words, symbols, imagery, or content.
+Students may be asked to cover tattoos during certain academic activities and clinical experiences occurring either on or off campus based on the expectations of the site and during on-campus guest lectures or lab experiences.

 - Swimsuits: Recreational and instructional swimsuit attire must not be disruptive or distracting.
 Option 1: one-piece swimsuits.
 Option 2: mid-thigh swimsuits/shorts.
 All swimsuits must remain nontransparent when wet and must fully cover the chest and buttocks.
 A person wearing inappropriate swimsuit attire will be required to wear shorts and a shirt.